oneeve8/kobble-data/content/Githubsupport.md

 Remember, you must have a GitHub account to enable GitHub support in Kobble, it’s free!

-Purchasing GitHub support enables sharing, one of the key featu
+Purchasing GitHub support enables sharing, one of the key features of Kobble.

+***

+The free version of Kobb